 In early 2015, the Art UK Collections Partnership was formed with 200 Founder Partners backing the creation of a shared digital platform for UK public art collections by committing to pay an annual subscription.

 In late 2015, the Permissions Portal went live.
 The Permissions Portal is a secure interface that allows collections and artists to choose how images are licensed, reproduced and shared on Art UK.

 In February 2016, following almost two years of preparation, Art UK was launched as the successor to Your Paintings.
 Whilst the BBC’s role in the project changed, it remained the charity's lead partner in the initiative.
 Coinciding with the launch, ‘Art UK’ became the operating name for the charity.
 The ‘Public Catalogue Foundation’ remains the charity’s legal name.

 In November 2016, the Art UK Shop was launched.
-Seven collections are helping us to pilot the project, by allowing us to offer print on demand and licensing of their artworks.
-The pilot phase of the shop will run until May 2017, with partner collections being given the opportunity to be involved from May onwards.
-We will also offer collections the opportunity to sell merchandise through what will effectively be an online marketplace for the UK’s Museums and Galleries.
+Seven collections helped to pilot the project by allowing us to offer print-on-demand and licensing of their artworks.
+The Shop also offers collections the opportunity to sell merchandise through what will effectively be an online marketplace for the UK’s Museums and Galleries.
 The Shop has been built with ACE funding, and with the support of a private foundation.